 Guided by a profound belief in humanitarianism and community empowerment, Faith's commitment is further exemplified by her involvement in the Shelburne Equity and Diversity Committee and dedicated volunteer services at the Winooski Food Shelf since 2020.

-Michele has lived in Vermont for 15 years and considered Burlington her permanent home.
+Michele has lived in Vermont for 15 years and considers Burlington her permanent home.

-Ann Miller, (she/her) is Vermont’s Truth and Reconciliation Commission’s Administrative Assistant and a lifetime Vermonter, wife, mother, and grandmother.
+Ann Miller, (she/her) is Vermont’s Truth and Reconciliation Commission’s Executive Assistant and a lifetime Vermonter, wife, mother, and grandmother.